 The rigorous evaluations performed by the UCSF-Stanford EPC, based on literature review and empirical testing of indicators, resulted in 29 indicators that reflect inpatient volume, mortality, and utilization.
-(Two additional mortality indicators are provided that should only be used with the corresponding volume measures.)
-Five of the provider-level IQIs and three area-level IQIs were included in the original HCUP QIs-Cesarean section delivery rate, incidental appendectomy in the elderly rate, VBAC rate, laparoscopic cholecystectomy rate, hip replacement mortality rate, CABG area rate, hysterectomy area rate, and laminectomy or spinal fusion area rate.
+(Two additional mortality indicators are provided that are recommended for use only with the corresponding volume measures.)
+This release, Version 1.2, Revision 3, includes three additional measures-AMI Mortality without transfer cases, VBAC rate uncomplicated, and an indicator for Primary Cesarean delivery rate.
+Five of the provider-level IQIs and three area-level IQIs were included in the original HCUP QIs-Cesarean delivery rate, incidental appendectomy in the elderly rate, VBAC rate, laparoscopic cholecystectomy rate, hip replacement mortality rate, CABG area rate, hysterectomy area rate, and laminectomy or spinal fusion area rate.

-Table 1 summarizes the results of the literature review and empirical evaluations on the IQIs.
+Table 2 summarizes the results of the literature review and empirical evaluations on the IQIs.
 The table lists each indicator, provides its definition, rates its empirical performance, recommends a risk adjustment strategy, and summarizes important caveats identified from the literature review.

 Rating of performance on empirical evaluations, as described in step 5 in the previous section, ranged from 0 to 26.
 (The average score for the mortality IQIs is 6.2; the average score for the utilization IQIs is 19.3.)
 The scores were intended as a guide for summarizing the performance of each indicator on four empirical tests of precision (signal variance, area-level share, signal ratio, and R-squared) and five tests of minimum bias (rank correlation, top and bottom decile movement, absolute change, and change over two deciles), as described in the previous section and in Appendix B.